 However, Spike’s document sharing capabilities don’t end there, and student collaboration tools also include intuitive file management and powerful Advanced Search features.
 With File Manager, any file you send within your Group can be previewed directly within your email and chat, giving you an instant overview of whether everyone is on the right track.

-Advanced Search, on the other hand, makes finding those files quick and simple, even if you can’t remember the name.
+Super Search, on the other hand, makes finding those files quick and simple, even if you can’t remember the name.
 Whatever you are searching for, just type a keyword, file name, or even contact into the search field and everything will be displayed in an easy-to-navigate list.

 Spike – The Student Collaboration Tool for Distance Learning